3-2-1 backup strategy

-The 3-2-1 backup is a reliable recovery methodology for ensuring that data is protected adequately and backup copies of the data are available when needed.
-The basic concept of the 3-2-1 backup strategy is that three copies are made of the data to be protected, the copies are stored on two different types of storage media and one copy of the data is sent offsite.
+The 3-2-1 backup is a time-tested data protection and recovery methodology for ensuring that data is protected adequately and up-to-date backup copies of the data are available when needed.
+The basic concept of the 3-2-1 backup strategy is that three copies are made of the data to be protected, the copies are stored on two different types of storage media and one copy of the data is sent off site.

-In the classic 3-2-1 backup scenario, backup software makes a copy of the company's critical data and saves the copy to another on-premises storage device.
-During that process or immediately afterward, two more copies of the data are saved to two other devices—traditionally at least one of those devices was a tape library.
+In the classic 3-2-1 backup scenario, backup software is used to make a copy of the company's critical data, with the copy of the data saved to another on-premises data storage device.
+During that process or immediately afterward, two more copies of the data are saved to two other devices; traditionally, at least one of those devices was a tape library.
 Tape was a standard part of the process because it made it easy to create a portable copy of the data in the form of a tape cartridge that could easily be sent off site.
 In many environments, however, tape has been replaced by a hard-drive storage system.

-Although the 3-2-1 backup approach has been around since the early days of data protection for decades in data centers large and small, it is a concept that is still embraced by most backup software and hardware vendors as a best practice for using their products effectively.
-They recognize that the general concept is still valid regardless of how or where a company stores its data, even as new requirements and voluminous data have made the 3-2-1 equation a bit more complicated.
+Although the 3-2-1 backup approach has been a keystone of data protection for decades in data centers large and small, it is a concept that is still embraced by most backup software and hardware vendors as a best practice for using their products effectively.
+The vendors recognize that the general concept is still valid, regardless of how or where a company stores its data -- even as new requirements and voluminous data have made the 3-2-1 equation a bit more complicated.

 3-2-1 backup rules

-The 3-2-1 backup strategy is made up of three rules, they are as follows:
+The 3-2-1 backup strategy is made up of three rules:

 - Three data copies.
 Three copies of all critical data should be made on a regular basis -- daily or more frequently -- including the original data and at least two backups.

-- Two different storage types should be used to store the data.
-Both copies of the backed up data should be kept on two separate storage types to minimize the chance of failure.
-Storage types could include an internal hard drive, external hard drive, removable storage drive, a tape library, a secondary storage array or a cloud backup environment.
+- Two types of storage.
+Two different storage types should be used to store the data.
+Both copies of the backed-up data should be kept on two separate storage types to minimize the chance of failure.
+Storage device types could include an internal hard drive, external hard drive, removable storage drive, a tape library, a secondary storage array or a cloud backup environment.

 - One off-site location.
 One copy of the data should be shipped to an off-site storage facility.
-At least one data copy should be stored in an offsite or remote location to ensure that natural or geographical disasters cannot affect all data copies.
+At least one data copy should be stored in an off-site or remote location to ensure that natural or geographical disasters cannot affect all data copies.
 This copy can be physically delivered to the off-site location, as with tape-based backups, or it can be replicated to the secondary site via telecommunications facilities.

 Importance of the 3-2-1 rule

-The 3-2-1 backup strategy is recognized as a best practice for information security professionals and government authorities.
-While it does not guarantee all data will never be compromised in some manner, the strategy eliminates some of the risks involved in backup procedures.
+The 3-2-1 backup strategy is recognized as a best practice for information security and data protection professionals.
+Although the process doesn't guarantee that all data will never be compromised in some manner, the strategy eliminates some of the risks involved in backup procedures.
 The 3-2-1 methodology is important in ensuring that there is no single point of failure for data.
 Not only is an organization covered if one copy is corrupted or a technology fails, but also if a natural disaster or theft occurs that wipes out the physical storage types.

 Variation on the 3-2-1 backup methodology

 For the second copy that is maintained in-house for quick or operational recoveries, companies should store that copy on another server or storage system separate from the originating equipment.
 Ideally, the secondary storage device should be located on a separate network -- or network segment -- to help ensure that both copies aren't likely to be contaminated in the event of a malicious attack.
-The target gear for the second copy should allow easy access to the backup data in case it is needed, such as if the original data is lost or damaged.
+The target gear for the second copy should allow easy access to the backup data in case it's needed, such as if the original data is lost or damaged.
 Storing copy number two on equipment similar to the original system should facilitate recoveries.

 Some backup software applications will handle the multiple-copy aspect automatically, possibly even creating the second or third copy.
-Data duplicating or replication applications can also handle this chore.
-In very small environments, the second and third copies may be triggered manually; this method is less reliable, as it depends on manual procedures and can quickly become untenable as data stores grow.
+Data duplication or replication applications can also handle this chore.
+In very small environments, the second and third copies can be triggered manually; this method is less reliable, as it depends on manual procedures and can quickly become untenable as data stores grow.

 Today, many companies still rely on tape and outside vaulting services, such as Iron Mountain.
-Some companies that have their own remote facilities such as secondary data centers or disaster recovery installations may use ordinary courier services to pick up and deliver their off-site copies.
+Some companies that have their own remote facilities -- such as satellite offices, secondary data centers or disaster recovery installations -- can use ordinary courier services to pick up and deliver their off-site copies.
 Depending on the nature and location of the remote storage facility, some environmental issues (e.g., HVAC) might need to be resolved to ensure that the tape media is stored safely.

-Vaulting or other offsite scenarios come with their own caveats.
-Too often, tapes get lost between the loading dock, the delivery van or the offsite service.
-And natural elements—heat, cold, rain or snow—can wreak havoc with tape cartridges, causing data loss.
-For these reasons, offsite copies on any medium should be tested to ensure their integrity soon after they arrive at the remote facility.
+Vaulting or other off-site scenarios come with their own caveats.
+Backup tapes can get lost between the loading dock, the delivery van or the off-site service.
+And natural elements -- heat, cold, rain or snow -- can wreak havoc with tape cartridges, causing data loss.
+For these reasons, off-site copies on any medium should be tested to ensure their integrity soon after they arrive at the remote facility.

-Increasingly, however, companies are trying to avoid the pitfalls of manually handling copies of their data by transmitting their offsite copies electronically.
-So instead of physically shipping tapes, disks or drives, offsite copies can be sent over the internet or private communications lines to a cloud storage service.
+Increasingly, however, companies avoid some of the pitfalls of manually handling copies of their data by transmitting their off-site copies electronically.
+So instead of physically shipping tapes, disks or drives, off-site copies can be sent over the internet or private communication lines to a cloud storage service.
 Often, the backup software or hardware will handle transmitting the off-site copy automatically, but compatibility between the backup system and cloud service can be an issue.

-If the offsite copy also represented the second media type copy (the "2" of 3-2-1), sending it to a cloud service adds a wrinkle to the 3-2-1 backup method as the service is likely to store the copy on the same type of media that is used in house.
-Although this deserves some consideration, it may not be an issue, as cloud storage is often considered more of a storage medium than an alternative storage location.
+If the off-site copy also represents the second media type (the "2" of 3-2-1), sending it to a cloud service adds a wrinkle to the 3-2-1 backup method, as the service is likely to store the copy on the same type of media that is used in-house.
+Although this deserves some consideration, it might not be an issue: Cloud storage is often considered more of a storage medium than an alternative storage location.

 Universality of the 3-2-1 backup rule